MEDVEDx64/FunkyStore/README.md

 -------------------------

 * Register an account
-* Append "admin" string to "flags" field of your account entry from collection "punky".
+* Append "admin" string to "flags" field of your account entry from collection "funky".
 It can be achieved by executing the following code in mongo console: `db.accounts.update({}, {"$push":{"flags": "admin"}})`